robert17/iotf-rtd/docs/gateways/dashboard.rst

 In your organization dashboard 'Devices' tab, select the 'Browse' sub-tab and click 'Add device'.
 Select the gateway device type created in the previous step.
 Follow the 'Add device' flow, entering the mandatory *deviceId* property, and any other optional properties.

-After creating a gateway device, the authentication token provided should be saved for use in configuring the gateway to connect to the Internet of Things Foundation platform.
+After creating a gateway device, the authentication token provided should be saved for use in configuring the gateway to connect to the IoT Platform.

-3. Connecting the gateway to the Internet of Things Foundation platform.
+3. Connecting the gateway to the IoT Platform.

-There are a range of recipes available for connecting devices to the IoT Foundation platform.
+There are a range of recipes available for connecting devices to the IoT Platform platform.
 Connecting a gateway requires the same steps as connecting a normal device with one exception.
 When connecting a normal device, the clientId uses the following format:

 ``d:<orgId>:<typeId>:<deviceId>``